Coastline is authorized by the U.S. Department of Homeland Security (DHS) to enroll international students in F-1 visa status.

 - A copy of your current I-20 valid until the end of the term in which you are enrolling in.1

-- A letter from the DSO at your current school authorizing you to take the specific Coastline course(s).1
+- A letter from the DSO at your current school authorizing you to take course(s) at Coastline .1

 Please wait until you receive your CCC student ID number before sending items 2 and 3.